m-jay21/ACE-Ollama-GUI/README.md

 **ACE** is a graphical user interface (GUI) for **Ollama**, designed to eliminate the need for command-line usage.
 This project provides an intuitive interface for users to interact with locally installed AI models.
 Built as an Electron application for better cross-platform compatibility and user experience.

 ## **Features**
+- **Modern UI**: Clean, responsive interface with customizable themes
-- **PDF Processing**: Upload and analyze PDFs.
+- **PDF Processing**: Upload and analyze PDFs with enhanced formatting
-- **Image Processing**: Upload and analyze images.
+- **Image Processing**: Upload and analyze images with improved preview
-- **Model Selection**: Easily switch between installed AI models.
+- **Model Selection**: Intuitive model selection with real-time status indicators
-- **Install New Models**: Install compatible Ollama models directly from the UI.
+- **Install New Models**: One-click installation of compatible Ollama models
-- **Session Memory**: Remembers context within a session for a continuous conversation.
+- **Session Memory**: Advanced context management for continuous conversations
+- **Clear Chat**: Allows for the user to clear the chat's memory to start anew
-- **Local Execution**: Run models directly on your machine without an internet connection.
+- **Local Execution**: Run models directly on your machine without internet dependency
-- **Real-time Output**: Word-by-word rendering for a natural, real-time effect.
+- **Real-time Output**: Smooth, word-by-word rendering for natural conversation flow
-- **Cross-platform**: Works on Windows, macOS, and Linux.
+- **Theme Customization**: Choose from multiple themes to personalize your experience
+- **Windows Native**: Optimized for Windows with native installer support

 ## **Planned Features**
 - **Prompt Modes**: Predefined modes (e.g., "Explain like I'm five") for different use cases.